shakfu/cyfaust/README.md

 3. Run `./scripts/setup_faust.py`:

-    - This will download faust into the `build` directory, then configure it for an iterpreter build, build it, and install it into newly created .gitignored folders in the project directory:
+    - This will download faust into the `build` directory, then configure (and patch) it for an interpreter build, build it, and install it into the following (.gitignored) folders in the project directory:

         - `bin`, containing the faust executables,
         - `lib`, the dynamic and static versions of `libfaust` and